smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Logs are marked as seen when they are returned by the buffer, to avoid working with logs that have already been seen.

-It is used by the log provider to provide unknown logs to the node, and by by the log recoverer to identify known logs during recovery flow.
+It is used by the log provider to provide unkseen logs to the node.

 #### Log Filter Store